GoogleCloudPlatform/identity-labs-google-cloud/workload-identity/okta/README.md

 The client wants to create a bucket in Google Cloud storage.
 Traditionally, the client would need access to a Google Cloud service account key that that has permissions to create a bucket.
 If this service account key were to somehow become public, anyone having the key would be able to create a bucket.
-Rather than taking this approach, the client will reach out to Okta, an identity provider, to obtain a token and exchange it for short term Google Cloud credentials and use those credenitals to create the bucket.
+Rather than taking this approach, the client will reach out to Okta, an identity provider, to obtain a token and exchange it for short term Google Cloud credentials and use those credentials to create the bucket.

 ![High level diagram of workload identity federation with Okta](img/workload-identity-okta.png)